 We all search for different things in a trip.
-There are art lovers, food lovers, sportsmen even on holiday, and those who want peace and relax surrounded by nature.
+There are art lovers, food lovers, sports lovers even on holiday, and those who want peace and relaxation surrounded by nature.
 In Monza you will find all of this and much more!
-A Roman, Longobard, Habsburg and Napoleonic city.
-Monza is a town of villas, churches and convents.
-Artistic excellences, international sporting events, and an amazing greenery.
-So here are our tips, for a memorable visit!
-Monza, a city to live.
-A city to discover.
+A Roman, Longobard, Habsburg and Napoleonic city, Monza is a town of villas, churches and convents, with artistic excellences, international sporting events, and amazing greenery.
+So here are our tips for a memorable visit!
+Monza: a city to live, a city to discover.

 Royal Palace of Monza

 Built between 1777 and 1780 and designed by Piermarini, in its rooms the Royal Palace has welcomed the Habsburgs, Napoleon and the Savoy royal family.
 Wonderful example of neoclassical architecture, finally restored and opened to the public.
 Discover its royal atmosphere!

 The green heart of Monza!
 More than 700 hectares of meadows and woods, a river, ponds and secular trees.
 On foot, by bike or on a colourful train, among ancient trees and historic buildings, don’t miss a walk in the largest enclosed park in Europe.

 The Chapel of Teodolinda hosts the precious Iron Crown.
 An ancient tradition says that the ring inside the Crown is one of the nails of the holy cross of Christ.
 Kings and emperors of the past, including Charlemagne and Napoleon, were crowned with it.